oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 #### Expand Option

-The `expand` option within the `READ` capability specifies that reference properties within the referenced type can be expanded.
+The `expand` option within the `READ` capability specifies that navigation properties within the referenced type can be expanded.

 ```rsdl
 service {